se-edu/se-book/revisionControl/savingHistory/text.md

 ##### Tracking and Ignoring

-**In a repo, we can specify which files to track and which files to ==ignore==.** Some files such a temporary log files created during the build/test process should not be revision-controlled.
+**In a repo, we can specify which files to track and which files to ==ignore==.** Some files such as temporary log files created during the build/test process should not be revision-controlled.

 ##### Staging and Committing